cosmos/cosmos/README.md

 property of complete auditability.
-The Lightning Network [\[7\]][7] can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, so it is suitable for more generalized scaling needs.
+The Lightning Network [\[7\]][7] can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, and it is suitable for more generalized scaling needs.
 <!---
 state-channels allow for generalized smart contracts in the lightning network
 --->